Aggelos561/Data-Transfer-Server-Client/README.md

 - `<directory>`: The directory path (relative to the server's side) from which the Client requests files to be transferred.

 The files and directories received from the Server will be copied into the `./client/` directory.

-## Note

-The project implements various efficient data transfer techniques, such as using a thread pool to handle multiple clients and using a queue to manage file tasks for worker threads.
-Additionally, the implementation is designed to handle relative paths correctly, ensuring smooth execution on both the server and client sides.